 “Before you go, let me sum up: /you repeat what you’re going to do for this customer/.
 Is that right?” and then, go to the last part of the closing.

 That’s the last of my customer service pieces of advice, thanks a lot for reading till the end of this long post!
 I hope you found it useful.
+If you want to dive even deeper, check out our ultimate customer service guide next.
 And if you know more tips and tricks on how to deal with difficult cases, leave it under this post!

 Photos by Antoine Barrès, Emily Morter, Eddie Kopp and Alex Blăjan on Unsplash.